 Have you ever wondered that podcasts, which we all love and get entertained by, could also be a wonderful way to learn new things?
 In fact, any time you’re doing something less than mentally stimulating — driving, walking, cooking or doing your laundry — you can probably pop in your headphones and listen to a podcast at the same time.
 By doing this you will be able to conceive good thoughts and ideas.
 Here is a list of 10 such educational podcasts that will not only help you learn more, thus adding more productive hours to your day, but will also keep you entertained.

-Stuff You Should Know is an award-winning podcast and video series published by Stuff Media and hosted by Josh Clark and Charles W. “Chuck” Bryant, both writers at HowStuffWorks.
+Stuff You Should Know is an award-winning podcast hosted by Josh Clark and Charles W. “Chuck” Bryant.
 It aims to educate listeners on a wide variety of topics, often using popular culture as a reference giving the podcast comedic value.
 The podcast is consistently ranked in the Top 10 on iTunes.
 It is one of the most popular podcasts in the world, being downloaded millions of times each month.
 It is one of the best educational podcasts, covering a diverse array of topics.

 Hardcore History is published by Dan Carlin, an American political commentator and podcaster.
 Carlin’s passionate and varied delivery is enough to make any topic interesting.
 In addition, he also has a knack for picking some of the most fascinating ones – the rise and fall of the Mongol empire, the Punic Wars, the Cuban Missile Crisis, or World War II from the oft-overlooked vantage point of the Eastern Front.
-Hardcore History has millions of downloads per episode, received over 350,000 in a 24-hour period and it was nominated in 2012 for a Stitcher Award in the Best Educational & Learning Podcast category.
+Hardcore History has millions of downloads per episode.
+In 2012 it was nominated for a Stitcher Award in the Best Educational & Learning Podcast category.

 The college Info Geek podcast by Thomas Frank is an audio show dedicated to helping students learn and improve in all areas of life.
 In this podcast, you’ll learn how to study more effectively, be more productive, and become a better job candidate.

-The universally liked TED talks are often videos created from a presentation at the main TED (technology, entertainment, design) conference or one of its many satellite events around the world.
+It is one of the best educational podcasts for 2019.
 Every weekday, they bring some of these latest and informative talks in audio format.
 Hear thought-provoking ideas on every subject imaginable — from Artificial Intelligence to Zoology, and everything in between — delivered by the world’s leading thinkers and doers.
-This collection of talks, given at TED and TEDx conferences around the globe.
-TED talks are limited to a maximum length of 18 minutes but may be on any topic.
-It is one of the best educational podcasts for 2019.

 6. Getting in